codingk8/markdown_Memo/markdown_nodeSchool.md

 ___

-As you may remember from the Headings exercise, three dashes on the next line makes a second-level heading.
-To avoid this behavior, just add an empty line between text and these dashes.
+As you may remember from the Headings exercise, **three dashes on the next line makes a second-level heading.
+To avoid this behavior, just add an empty line between text and these dashes**.

 ## THE CHALLENGE